HL7/fhir-saner/input/pagecontent/profiles_and_extensions.md

 * [Audit Event Base](StructureDefinition-AuditEventBase.html) is the base profile for all audit event resources use by this guide.
 It defines the core requirements for audit events.

-* [Audit Event Search](StructureDefinition-AuditEventSearch.html) is the profile for AuditEvent resources reporting on search operations.

-* [Audit Event Read](StructureDefinition-AuditEventRead.html) is the profile for AuditEvent resources reporting on read operations.

-* [Audit Event Create](StructureDefinition-AuditEventCreate.html) is the profile for AuditEvent resources reporting on create operations.

-* [Audit Event Update](StructureDefinition-AuditEventUpdate.html) is the profile for AuditEvent resources reporting on update operations.

-* [Audit Event Delete](StructureDefinition-AuditEventDelete.html) is the profile for AuditEvent resources reporting on delete operations.

 ### Supporting DataType Profiles <a name="datatypes"></a>